-- always approve any planned social contact with children or parents with senior colleagues, for example when it is part of a reward scheme - advise senior management of any regular social contact they have with a child which could give rise to concern including new social contacts - · staff only communicate with children or parents via school based media - inform senior management of any relationship with a parent where this extends beyond the usual parent/professional relationship - ensure that they have discussed the boundaries of any pre-existing friendships and social contacts with parents with their line manager - inform senior management of any requests or arrangements where parents wish to use their services outside of the workplace e.g. babysitting, tutoring - direct any concerns raised directly to them about another member of staff through the appropriate channels
+always approve any planned social contact with children or parents with senior colleagues, for example when it is part of a reward scheme

+- advise senior management of any regular social contact they have with a child which could give rise to concern including new social contacts - staff only communicate with children or parents via school-based media - inform senior management of any relationship with a parent where this extends beyond the usual parent/professional relationship - ensure that they have discussed the boundaries of any pre-existing friendships and social contacts with parents with their line manager - inform senior management of any requests or arrangements where parents wish to use their services outside of the workplace e.g. babysitting, tutoring - direct any concerns raised directly to them about another member of staff through the appropriate channels - refrain from sending personal communication to pupils or parents unless agreed with Senior Leaders

-12. Communication with children (including the use of technology)
+12. Communication with parents and children using technology